justinsandock/Project-Medici/README.md

 Environment:
   Python is the scripting language
-  Django may be one of the libraries
   PyCharm is the IDE
   Anaconda is the distribution of Python
   PostGreSQL will be thd DB
+  Git is the version control system
+  GitHub is where the scripts are worked on
+  Django may be used for Libraries

 Coders for this project include:
   Londo Mollari